 Always cross-check the RERA number on the official RERA website before proceeding.

-3. Company’s Market Reputation
+3. Research the Company’s Market Reputation

 Check: